Roosh V: United States

 In February 2015, Valizadeh was criticized for a blog post that he wrote titled "How to Stop Rape" in which he proposed legalizing rape on private property.
 In the post, he wrote: "If rape becomes legal under my proposal, a girl will protect her body in the same manner that she protects her purse and smartphone.
 If rape becomes legal, a girl will not enter an impaired state of mind where she can't resist being dragged off to a bedroom with a man who she is unsure of—she'll scream, yell, or kick at his attempt while bystanders are still around.
 If rape becomes legal, she will never be unchaperoned with a man she doesn't want to sleep with.
 After several months of advertising this law throughout the land, rape would be virtually eliminated on the first day it is applied."
-S. E. Smith at the online magazine xoJane asserted that "we need to talk openly not just about how many MRAs [men's rights activists] like Roosh promote rape and violence against women, but how many of them may be rapists themselves".

-Valizadeh has since said that the post was meant as satire, arguing that its very title indicates that it was not intended as pro-rape advocacy.
+Valizadeh has said that the post was meant as satire, arguing that its very title indicates that it was not intended as rape advocacy.